Caroline Garcia: Rivalries

 Garcia and Naomi Osaka have met five times, with Osaka leading 3–2.
-Their rivalry gained new energy following Osaka’s return to the tour in 2024, as they split two high-profile meetings that season — Osaka winning in Doha and Garcia replying in Miami.
-Their contests has been described as “a clash of two uncompromising hitters, each trying to seize control from the very first strike.”
+Their rivalry gained new energy following Osaka's return to the tour in 2024, as they split two high-profile meetings that season — Osaka winning in Doha and Garcia replying in Miami.
+Their contests have been described as "a clash of two uncompromising hitters, each trying to seize control from the very first strike."